Different Types of Cocktail Shakers - From Boston to Parisian

 For me, that means either an all-steel shaker or a solid copper shaker.
 High-quality stainless steel shakers will not tarnish or break.
 They will look new for quite a long time, and you can use them for years.

-Solid copper shakers are top of the line.
+Solid copper shakers are top-of-the-line.
 They are more pricey than stainless steel shakers but provide the highest quality.

 I also love solid copper shakers for the beautiful patina they develop over time.
 Often, they're also handmade, which makes them even more special.